Sauceforge/Saucery/README.md

 Documentation and examples for Saucery2 and Saucery3 NuGet packages and JUnit 4 implementation.

 ## General Notes:
+On initially cloning this repository and opening the either of the solutions, the Activation Dialog should open.
+If not, you may need to open the Package Manager Console window under (View > Other Windows > Package Manager Console).
+Licence keys can be obtained from http://fullcirclesolutions.com.au

 If you have resharper installed the Saucery classes will appear in red.
 However the solution will still build perfectly well.
 This is a Resharper bug over which we have no control.